Fair Isle: Electricity supply

 Fair Isle is not connected to the National Grid; electricity is provided by the Fair Isle Electricity Company.
 From the 1980s, power was generated by two diesel generators and two wind turbines.
 Diesel generators were automatically switched off if wind turbines provided sufficient power.
 Excess capacity was distributed through a separate network for home heating, with remote frequency-sensitive programmable relays controlling water heaters and storage heaters in the buildings of the community.
 Following the installation of three wind turbines, combined with solar panels and batteries, in a £3.5 million scheme completed in October 2018, the island has had a 24-hour electricity supply.

 Communication

 Fair Isle is home to two GSM 900 MHz base stations operated by Vodafone and O2.
 On 16 April 2019, an EE 4G antenna was turned on by Openreach.
+In 2023, the island became connected by a fibre submarine cable, as a spur off a cable linking Shetland and Orkney.
+This supplements and upgrades the long-distance microwave link opened in 1979.
+Full fibre services then became available to all properties on the island.

 Emergency services

 Fair Isle has a fire station equipped with a single fire appliance, and staffed by a retained fire crew of local volunteers.
 It was originally part of the Highlands and Islands Fire and Rescue Service, which was absorbed into the national Scottish Fire and Rescue Service on 1 April 2013.
 A locally organised volunteer fire brigade was formed in 1996 by island residents.
 This was later absorbed into the statutory fire service, with professional training provided, and the local service designated a retained fire crew.
 The first purpose-built fire engine was stationed to the island in 2002.

 In October 2011, a contract for the construction of a £140,000 purpose-built fire station was awarded to Shetland company Ness Engineering, who completed the construction and equipping of the fire station, including its connection to the island power and water supplies, and the installation of a rainwater harvesting system within the building.
 The new fire station was officially opened on 14 March 2013.

 There is a small Coastguard cliff-rescue team on the island.
 Like the fire service, the Coastguard is a retained (volunteer) emergency service.
 The Fair Isle Coastguard cliff rescue team were the first British Coastguard unit to be equipped with a quad ATV.
 The quad is painted in HM Coastguard livery, with reflective Battenburg markings and has an optional equipment trailer.

 There are no emergency medical services on Fair Isle.
 Routine medical care is provided by a community nurse.
 In the event of accident and emergency the community nurse provides first aid until casualties can be removed to Shetland Mainland, usually by helicopter air ambulance.
 In severe weather conditions or life-threatening emergencies, the Coastguard helicopter can undertake the patient evacuation.